kalviumcommunity/S73_Avishkar_Capstone_DoodhWala/Readme.md

 - Implemented authentication logic for the loggin in of user (authController.js)

+## Implemented Google authentication in application
+- Implemented google authentication using Passport JS in my application

 # PLAN

 ## 📌 Week 1: Project Setup & Authentication